By the end of this section, you will be able to:

 In impeachment proceedings, the House of Representatives serves as the prosecution and the Senate acts as judge, deciding whether the president should be removed from office (Figure 16.8).
 The House brought eleven counts against Johnson, all alleging his encroachment on the powers of Congress.
 In the Senate, Johnson barely survived.
 Seven Republicans joined the Democrats and independents to support acquittal; the final vote was 35 to 19, one vote short of the required two-thirds majority.
 The Radicals then dropped the impeachment effort, but the events had effectively silenced President Johnson, and Radical Republicans continued with their plan to reconstruct the South.

 In November 1868, Ulysses S. Grant, the Union’s war hero, easily won the presidency in a landslide victory.
 The Democratic nominee was Horatio Seymour, but the Democrats carried the stigma of disunion.
 The Republicans, in their campaign, blamed the devastating Civil War and the violence of its aftermath on the rival party, a strategy that southerners called “waving the bloody shirt.”

-Despite these weaknesses, the language of the amendment did provide for universal manhood suffrage—the right of all men to vote—and crucially identified black men, including those who had been slaves, as deserving the right to vote.
+Despite these weaknesses, the language of the amendment did provide for universal manhood suffrage—the right of all men to vote—and crucially identified Black men, including those who had been enslaved, as deserving the right to vote.
 This, the third and final of the Reconstruction amendments, was ratified in 1870 (Figure 16.9).
-With the ratification of the Fifteenth Amendment, many believed that the process of restoring the Union was safely coming to a close and that the rights of freed slaves were finally secure.
+With the ratification of the Fifteenth Amendment, many believed that the process of restoring the Union was safely coming to a close and that the rights of the formerly enslaved were finally secure.
 African American communities expressed great hope as they celebrated what they understood to be a national confirmation of their unqualified citizenship.